larsjuhljensen/JensenLab/_pages/training_string_eubic.md

 ## Exercise 2

-In this exercise, we will work with the list of genes identified as differentially expressed in the study by [Kjær et al.](https://doi.org/10.1093/brain/awz265).
-We recommend using Excel or a similar program to open the file, which you can download from [here](/assets/DEA.sig.padj.logFC.baseMean.tsv).
+In this exercise, we will work with the list of 541 proteins associated with epithelial ovarian cancer (EOC) as identified by phosphoproteomics in the study by [Francavilla et al.](https://doi.org/10.1016/j.celrep.2017.03.015).
+An adapted, simplified version of their results table can be downloaded [here](/assets/Francavilla2017CellRep.tsv).
+We recommend using Excel or a similar program to open the file.

 ### 2.1 Multiple proteins query

-We will first retrieve a network for the genes from the study.
-Go to <https://string-db.org/>, open the **Multiple proteins** search interface, and paste the list of gene names from the _Gene.name_ column in the table into the field **List Of Names**.
+We will first retrieve a network for the proteins from the study.
+Go to <https://string-db.org/>, open the **Multiple proteins** search interface, and paste the list of UniProt accession numbers from the _UniProt_ column in the table into the field **List Of Names**.
 Specify **Homo sapiens** in the **Organism** field and click **SEARCH**.
-You will first be presented with a disambiguation page, on which you can verify that the genes you entered are correctly mapped.
+You will first be presented with a disambiguation page, on which you can verify that the proteins you entered are correctly mapped.
 Press **Continue** to view the protein network.

 _How many nodes and edges are in the resulting network?_